Tribe Fends Off Dangerous Open Pit Mine Plan

 Grignon added, “One of the first things the Menominees did was fish sturgeon on the river.”
 Lake sturgeon, which migrate up the Menominee River, continue to hold great cultural significance to the Tribe.
 Historic gatherings took place in celebration of the fish, marking the ends of long, bitter winters.

 As Grignon explained to the youth, wild rice is another food that is considered exceptionally important to Menominee, recognized as among the first gifts the Creator bestowed to them.
 The Tribe recently re-established wild rice at the mouth of the river to commemorate their historic ties there.
-Yet sulfates, produced as part of the mining project, are especially harmful to wild rice.
-Both lake sturgeon and wild rice would be susceptible to harm from the Back Forty mine.
+Yet sulfates, which would be produced as part of the mining project, are especially harmful to wild rice.

 A pair of eagles circled overhead as the high-school students arrived at their second stop on the sacred-sites tour, near the boundary of the proposed Back Forty mine.
 The young people laughed and joked as they walked through the woods.
 Sun peeked out from the clouds overhead, and light danced across the high rushing water.
 Sprigs of sedge, trillium, and other delicate flowering plants pushed up through a blanket of leaves.

 Grignon and archeologist David Overstreet led the group to a conical mound that rose up from the forest floor, where Grignon led a short prayer and made an offering of tobacco.
 Mounds can be found scattered through the woods along a three-mile stretch lining both sides of the river, including within the proposed boundaries of the mine.
 While some were used for burial, Overstreet said, others may have been used for ceremonial purposes relating to fertility or other aspects of life or worship.